Create Excel Dashboards

-The worth of data depends upon the ability to access it, analyze it, interpret it, and communicate it.
-When you can make vital information accessible to the people who need it to make decisions, in a way that is easily and correctly communicated, you become a valuable asset.
+The value of data depends upon the ability to access it, analyze it, interpret it, and communicate it.
+When you can make vital information accessible to the people who need it to make decisions, in a way that is easily and correctly communicated, you become a valuable asset to your company.

 Dashboard Report Tips